Bud Spencer: Partnership with Terence Hill

 In 1967, film director Giuseppe Colizzi offered him a role in God Forgives...
 I Don't!.
-On the set Pedersoli met Mario Girotti (Terence Hill).
-Although Pedersoli had met Girotti before on the set of Hannibal in 1959, this was the moment they went on to become a film duo.
+On the set, Pedersoli met Mario Girotti (Terence Hill).
+(Although Pedersoli appeared in the same movie as Girotti in Hannibal in 1959, they did not meet during filming).
 The film director asked the two actors to change their names, deeming them to be too Italian-sounding for a Western movie: Pedersoli chose Bud Spencer, with Bud inspired by Budweiser beer and Spencer by the actor Spencer Tracy.
+They went on to become a film duo.

 While Hill's characters were agile and youthful, Spencer always played the "phlegmatic, grumpy strong-arm man with a blessed, naive child's laughter and a golden heart".
-Overall, Hill and Spencer worked together on 18 films, including (using their most common U.S. titles) the Spaghetti Westerns They Call Me Trinity (1970) and its sequel, Trinity Is Still My Name (1971).
+Overall, Hill and Spencer worked together on 18 films, including (using their most common U.S. titles) the spaghetti Westerns They Call Me Trinity (1970) and its sequel, Trinity Is Still My Name (1971).
 Their last teaming, Troublemakers (1994), was also in this genre.

-Many of these have alternative titles, depending upon the country and distributor.
+Many of these have alternative titles, depending on the country and distributor.
 Some have longer Italian versions that were edited for their release abroad.
 These films gathered popularity for both actors, especially throughout much of Europe and parts of Asia and South America.
 Because of the duo's huge popularity, many producers wanted to exploit their likeness with visually similar duos.
 Most notable were Paul L. Smith (adopted name Adam Eden in later years, sometimes credited Anam Eden) and Michael Coby (real name Antonio Cantafora) with at least 6 movies in Bud & Terence-fashion from 1973 to 1977, and István Bujtor with 6 movies in Piedone-fashion from 1981 to 2008.

 In the Italian versions of his films, Spencer was generally dubbed by actor Glauco Onorato due to his thick Naples accent, although he was voiced by Sergio Fiorentini in Troublemakers, To the Limit (1997) and the Extralarge series (1991–93).
 For English dubs, Spencer was usually voiced by Robert Sommer, Edward Mannix or Richard McNamara, although he occasionally provided his own voice.

 Spencer wrote the complete or partial screenplay for some of his movies.
 His feature film career slowed down after 1983, shifting more toward television.
 In the 1990s, he acted in the television action-drama Extralarge.
 His autobiography was published in 2011.
 In addition, Spencer also published a recipe book including his favorite dishes.

 Political career

 In 2005, he entered politics, unsuccessfully standing as regional councilor in Lazio for the Forza Italia party.
 Spencer stated: "In my life, I've done everything.
 There are only three things I haven't been – a ballet dancer, a jockey and a politician.
 Given that the first two jobs are out of the question, I'll throw myself into politics."
-The opposition criticized him for engaging in "politica spettacolo" ("showbiz politics").
+The opposition criticized him for engaging in politica spettacolo ("showbiz politics").